mayasharma2110/Name-the-element/README.md

 * The quiz page will also have a buttons for the user to progress to the next question, restart the current quiz questions again or to the home page and reselect the options for their quiz.

-* The feedback page will show all the questions in the quiz, along with if the user got this correct or not.
-If correct it will display the correct answer and if wrong it will display the users answer and the correct one.

-* The feedback page will show how many questions the user answered, the number correct and incorrect (with percentages).
+* At the end of the quiz the user will be presented with how many questions they answered, the number of questions correct and incorrect (with percentages).

-* The feedback page will have a play again button to take the user to the home page.
+* At the end of the quiz the user will be presented with a play again button to take the user to the home page.

 ### Structure